 St. Francis Herb Farm Canadian Bitters:

 This is a digestive bitters tincture.
 It has nasty-tasting things in it like dandelion and turmeric, but it's very helpful for my digestion, so I plug my nose and take it.
-Since I'm new at adjusting to life without a gallbladder, I'm finding that my digestion is a bit off (no more coconut oil on top of my warm oatmeal :( why!??).
-Anyways... these herbs help to stimulate bile production in the liver.
-I figured I'd give my liver a helping hand, because it's working a bit harder these days.
-I don't really like adding supplements into my "health regime," other than B12 and this
+Since I'm new at adjusting to life without a gallbladder, I'm finding that my digestion is a bit off.
+Anyways, these herbs help to stimulate bile production in the liver.
+I figured I'd give my liver a helping hand because it's working a bit harder these days.

 Just a warning, herbs can be dangerous, so this is definitely not for everyone.
 Many herbs can have interactions with medications and/or health conditions.
 The A-Z Guide to Drug-Herb-Vitamin Interactions

-is a good resource if your worried about complication -and so are your doctor and pharmacist; always see them first.
+is a good resource if your worried about complication -and so are your doctor and pharmacist, so always see them first.
 I clear everything with my GP, and I mean everything!